mono/CppSharp/docs/GeneratingBindings.md

 # Generating bindings

-Suppose we have the following declarations in a file named `Sample.h` and we want to bind it to .NET.
+Suppose we have the following declarations in a file named `Sample.h` located in `C:\Sample\include` and we want to bind it to .NET.

 ```csharp
 class Foo